ernestng1/pythonchallenge_day28/README.md

   <li>functions and dynamic typing</li>
 </ul>

+> [!TIP]
+> It's fun to learn more about the know-hows of GUI and at the same time create something that can be used in my daily life.
+It is also really cool to be able to integrate mathematical functions and learn how timers work/display through this GUI project!

 <h2>Why am I doing this?</h2>
 <p>I have learned python before in school but I hope to revisit some of the python concepts that I may have forgotten and at the same time delve further into python, especially in the field of data science and visualisation.</p>